-The Audit Committee held 5 meetings during the year.
-The Group's unaudited quarterly results for the three months ended 31 March 2021 and the nine months ended 30 September 2021, unaudited interim results for the six months ended 30 June 2021 and audited annual results for the year ended 31 December 2020 have been reviewed by the Audit Committee, which was of the opinion that the preparation of such results complied with the applicable accounting standards and requirements and that adequate disclosures have been made.
-Grant Thornton Hong Kong Limited resigned from the office of auditor of the Company with effect from 17 December 2021.
-The Audit Committee has received the proposal for change of auditors to Zhonghui Anda CPA Limited.
-The Board, with the recommendation from the Audit Committee, has resolved to appoint Zhonghui Anda CPA Limited as the auditor of the Company to fill the casual vacancy following the resignation of Grant Thornton Hong Kong Limited and to hold office until the conclusion of the next annual general meeting of the Company.
+The Audit Committee held 4 meetings during the year.
+The Group's unaudited quarterly results for the three months ended 31 March 2022 and the nine months ended 30 September 2022, unaudited interim results for the six months ended 30 June 2022 and audited annual results for the year ended 31 December 2021 have been reviewed by the Audit Committee, which was of the opinion that the preparation of such results complied with the applicable accounting standards and requirements and that adequate disclosures have been made.